Interactive identification of individuals with positive treatment effect while controlling false discoveries: An interactive algorithm with FDR control

 We remark that in practice, the analyst can interactively change the prediction model, such as exploring parametric models to see which fits the data better.
 In principle, the analyst can perform any exploratory analysis on data in $\mathcal{F}_{t-1}(\mathcal{I})$ to decide a heuristic or score for selecting subject $i_t^*$; and the FDR control is valid as long as she does not use the assignments~$A_i$ for candidate subjects $i \in \mathcal{R}_{t-1}(\mathcal{I})$.
 For computation efficiency, we usually update the prediction models (or their parameters) once every 100 iterations~(say).

 To summarize, the \peiZero described in Algorithm~\ref{alg:para} involves two rounds of the \pei (Algorithm~\ref{alg:pei}), where step~8 of selecting a subject is allowed to involve human interaction; alternatively, step~8 can be an automated heuristic as presented in Algorithm~\ref{alg:select_RF}.

-Recall the illustrative example in Figure~\ref{fig:illustrate}, where we implement the \peiZero with the above automated strategy to select subjects.
-Each subject, recorded with two covariates in $[0,1]$, has a constant positive effect when the covariate values are around $0.5$ (see Figure~\ref{fig:illustrate_true}).
-Even though half of the subjects with positive effects do not receive treatment (hence we do not know their potential treated outcomes), the \peiZero correctly identifies most of them (see Figure~\ref{fig:illustrate_id}).
-Next, we demonstrate through repeated numerical experiments and theoretical analysis that the \peiZero has reasonably high power.
+\begin{remark} We contrast our algorithms to identify individual effects with many existing algorithms targeting at alternative goals.
+As examples, two commonly discussed goals include testing whether \textit{any} individual has any effect~\citep{rosenbaum2002covariance,rosenblum2009using,howard2019uniform} and estimating the averaged treatment effect~\citep{lin2013agnostic,fogarty2018regression,guo2020generalized}.
+While the above two questions discuss causal inference at an integrated level for the investigated population, we study the problem of making claims for each individual subject, a harder problem by its nature.
+Therefore, it is expected that a larger effect size is required, compared to the previous two goals, to have reasonably high power for individual effect identification.
+In the following sections, we demonstrate through repeated numerical experiments and theoretical analysis that the \peiZero has reasonably high power. \end{remark}